kpurcell84/EECS499/README.md

 ## To do:
 - Run large TCP and/or ICMP test (depending on results of small test) for ~2 days
 - Make a CDF graph with number of hops on X-axis and % Reached (of successful responses) on Y-axis
-- Check destination IPs again original target host
+- Check destination IPs against original target host